100 Quilts · 300 and Beyond · Free Download · Free Quilt Pattern · Quilts

 You can read more about it here and here.

-So you don’t go away empty-handed, if you’re not interested in a two-color quilt, here’s a chart that came to me in a Guild newsletter.
+So you don’t go away empty-handed, if you’re not interested in a pinwheel quilt, here’s a chart that came to me in a Guild newsletter.
 It shows how much yardage is in a particular precut, and what that costs per yard.

 Precut Yardage Chart